-Generally speaking, when you see advice for call-to-action buttons, you hear to use the second person “you” or “your.”
+Generally speaking, when you see advice for call-to-action buttons, you’ll be told to use the second person “you” or “your.”

 But Flint McLaughlin from Marketing Experiments disagrees and instead recommends performing a “four-letter test” on your page to see how effectively you actually speak to your audience.

-In short, this test it to determine whether you’re talking to or at your customer.
+In short, use this test to determine whether you’re talking to or at your customer.

 If you’re talking to your customer, you’ll connect and use elements like first-person calls to action.